Revprm/MLOps-Template/README.md

 1. Clone the repository:
     ```bash
     git clone <your-repo-url>
-    cd ml-infra-template
+    cd mlops-infra-template
     ```
 2. Install dependencies using Poetry:
     ```bash
     poetry install
     ```

-This command will create a virtual environment and install all the necessary packages listed in `pyproject.toml`.
+    This command will create a virtual environment and install all the necessary packages.

 ## Usage

-This project uses DVC to manage the machine learning pipeline.
-The pipeline consists of three main stages defined in `dvc.yaml`: `get_data`, `process_data`, and `train`.
+This project uses DVC to manage the machine learning pipeline, which consists of three main stages defined in `dvc.yaml`: `get_data`, `process_data`, and `train`.

 1.  **Reproduce the full pipeline**:
-    To run the entire pipeline from data downloading to model training, use the following command:
+    To run the entire pipeline from data downloading to model training, use:
     ```bash
     poetry run dvc repro
     ```
 2.  **Running individual scripts**:
     You can also run the Python scripts individually:
-      * To create the dataset: `python src/data/make_dataset.py`
+      - `python -m src.data.make_dataset`
-      * To process the data: `python src/data/process_data.py`
+      - `python -m src.data.process_data`
-      * To train the model: `python src/models/train_model.py`
+      - `python -m src.models.train_model`

 ## Experiment Tracking with MLflow